Good evening everyone. This week I have a horrible cough, but this chapter is about Kinzo, so you see it’s actually method acting!

 Perhaps the beach hangout ran so late this time that Maria didn’t have a chance to notice her missing rose?

 Battler tells Sayo she can go rest, but she demurs; Jessica points out that letting her off early could get her in trouble with Genji and Natsuhi.
-That reminds me that I watched a very in-depth video on the duties of Victorian servants recently, which just undermines my feeling that this kind of service work is up there with the worst institutions that humans have ever devised.
+That reminds me that I watched a very in-depth video on the duties of Victorian servants recently, which just underlines my feeling that this kind of service work is up there with the worst institutions that humans have ever devised.
 How many lives have been burned up waiting on the perfectionist whim of some bourgeois trying to win a status game?

 Tense music intervenes as the kids turn to the subject of the family conference.
 Beat by beat: Jessica scoffs at the endless talk of money, and suggests it should just be pooled and split evenly between everyone; Battler turns this into a suggestion that he’d split his share with Sayo (not sure how much it’s flirtatious vs. playing up to his ideal of chivalrous, generous cousin—both I guess!); Sayo gives the expected response of “that’s all right” which George turns into a chance to praise her lack of materialism, which is a bit fucking rich coming from Ushiromiya George!